 Multi-task in the kitchen!
 The beauty of meal prepping ahead of time is that you can utilize your resources more efficiently.
-Think of the extra time you'd spend if every evening you had to wash and prep ingredients, preheat the oven, or wait for water to boil.
+Think of the extra time you'd spend if every evening you had to wash and prep ingredients, preheat the oven or wait for the water to boil.

 Here are some ways you can multi-task for Lighten Up Part 3:

 - Boil eggs and artichoke in the same pot

 - Roast strawberries, rhubarb (or apple) and asparagus at the same time

 - Cook turkey burgers and grilled peppers in the oven at the same time

 Did you love this article?
 Then you will love our weekly newsletter.
 Every week we curate the best tools, tips, and resources for nutrition professionals and deliver them straight to your inbox.
 Get on the list here!